meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 We find lectins, phytates, and other(?) antinutrients especially in grain, with even more in whole grain, that cause malabsorption of nutrients.
 For this reason, some Paleo-aligned folks argue that given the choice, refined &rsquo;white&rsquo; flour is healthier:

--   It&rsquo;s a choice between carbs plus a few antinutrients, and carbs plus a lot of antinutrients.
+-   It&rsquo;s a choice between carbs plus a few antinutrients (white flour), and carbs plus a lot of antinutrients (whole grain).
--   Of course the carbs in whole grain have a lower glycemic index, but under the theory that it&rsquo;s really total insulin load that causes disease, not glycemic index, then that matters less.
+-   While the carbs in whole grain have a lower glycemic index, it matters less under the theory that it&rsquo;s really total insulin load that causes disease, not glycemic index.
     -   I have issues with this one: higher glycemic index food does cause more *de novo lipogenesis* (even on a calorie-restricted diet!), because it means too much available glucose in a short timeframe.
 Then you get the abnormal blood lipids associated with heart disease anyway.
 You could modulate this by not eating that much refined grain at one time, I suppose.

 As a final nail in whole grain&rsquo;s coffin, it doesn&rsquo;t make sense to see whole grain as a source of some vitamins/minerals when vegetables, tubers and fruit make cleaner carb sources and you could just eat more of those instead.
 If you absolutely have to eat grain, maybe you can argue for whole grain&rsquo;s nutrients being worth the antinutrients, but it&rsquo;s a complex thing to figure out (we need to quantify the effects of every substance involved), and just quitting both refined grain and whole grain is a simple approach that saves us effort and doesn&rsquo;t risk some miscalculation.

-A note on &ldquo;lectins&rdquo;, it&rsquo;s a broad category so they&rsquo;re not all bad: <https://www.fitness-vip.com/nutrition-research/lectins-and-food-toxins-concern.html>
+A note on &ldquo;lectins&rdquo;, they&rsquo;re a broad category and not all bad: <https://www.fitness-vip.com/nutrition-research/lectins-and-food-toxins-concern.html>

 <a id="orga8517f2"></a>